The Bankrate promise

 Fleischman says that if you have credit cards, they will almost always be closed as soon as you file for bankruptcy.
 Getting another loan or credit card will also be very difficult in the early stages after bankruptcy.
 As time goes on, bankruptcy will affect your score less — if you’re responsible with your credit.

 Bankruptcy and defaulting on a loan should not be your first strategies if you have debt.
 Before you go to those extremes, see if another option for getting out of debt will work for you.

 Balance transfer credit card

-If you have credit card debt on a card with a high APR, try transferring the balance to a card that offers 0% intro APR.
+If you have credit card debt on a card with a high APR, try transferring the balance to a card that offers 0 percent interest APR.
 This lets you pay down the balance without being charged any interest.

-Most of these special APR offers last between 12 and 20 months, depending on the card’s terms.
-When the special offer is over, a regular interest rate will kick in, so it’s best to make as many payments as you can during the introductory period.
+These special APR offers tend to last between 12 and 20 months, depending on the card’s terms.
+When the offer is over, a regular interest rate will kick in, so it’s best to make as many payments as possible during the introductory period.

 Medical debt negotiation

 If you have medical debt, you may be able to significantly decrease your monthly payments.
 Call the billing office, explain your financial situation and try to negotiate a lower monthly payment.
 Many hospitals offer relief plans and discounts for financial hardship.

 “Trying to negotiate lower monthly payments with your provider for your medical debt will not impact your credit score if you pay on time and pay the full amount of debt you owe,” Ross says.
 “If the monthly payments are lower and easier to manage, there’s less chance that you’ll miss a payment.
 So, it could indirectly have a positive impact on your credit score.”